binguimath/binguimath.github.io/Course_2022_VOA.md

 4/2 Contragredient modules; change of coordinate theorems

-4/7 Change of coordinate theorems; VOA bundles
+4/7 Change of coordinate theorems